webdriverio-community/webdriverrtc/README.md

 WebdriverRTC [![Build Status](https://travis-ci.org/webdriverio/webdriverrtc.svg?branch=master)](https://travis-ci.org/webdriverio/webdriverrtc)
 ============

+__Note:__ WebdriverCSS isn't yet compatible with WebdriverIO `v3.0`.
+We are currently working on it to make that happen soon.
+So stay tuned.

 This project is an extension to [WebdriverIO](http://webdriver.io) and enables your client instance to grep statistical data from a running WebRTC peer connection.
 According to the [w3 WebRTC draft](http://www.w3.org/TR/webrtc/#dom-peerconnection-getstats) all `RTCPeerConnection` objects provide a method called [`getStats`](http://www.w3.org/TR/webrtc/#widl-RTCPeerConnection-getStats-void-MediaStreamTrack-selector-RTCStatsCallback-successCallback-RTCPeerConnectionErrorCallback-failureCallback)